N-Wouda/Slides/slides/elective_hours/elective_hours.md

 # The approach

-- Multiple time periods
+- Multiple weeks
-- In each period:
+- Each week:
-  - Optimise schedule given belief about learner demands
+  - Optimise schedule given beliefs about learner demands
   - Update beliefs based on learner choices

 ----